yosoufe/CarND-LaneLines-P1/writeup.md

 ![alt text][image2]

-* The Canny edge detection algorithm is appled to the ROI.
+* The Canny edge detection algorithm is applied to the ROI.

 ![alt text][image3]